ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

     source activate hoomd-tf

-Continue following the compling steps below to complete install.
+Continue following the compiling steps below to complete install.
 The simple approach is recommended but **use the following different cmake step**